huggingface/hub-docs/docs/hub/dduf.md

 ## Overview

-DDUF (**D**DUF’s **D**iffusion **U**nified **F**ormat) is a file format designed to make storing, distributing, and using diffusion models much easier.
-Built on the ZIP file format, DDUF offers a standardized, efficient, and flexible way to package all parts of a diffusion model into a single, easy-to-manage file.
+DDUF (**D**DUF’s **D**iffusion **U**nified **F**ormat) is a single-file format for diffusion models that aims to unify the different model distribution methods and weight-saving formats by packaging all model components into a single file.
+It is language-agnostic and built to be parsable from a remote location without downloading the entire file.

 This work draws inspiration from the [GGUF](https://github.com/ggerganov/ggml/blob/master/docs/gguf.md) format.